 Station supports a wide variety of apps, both for productivity and messaging, so you will probably find any service you use.
 There’s also a handy one-click button to stop all notifications when you need to focus to get more work done.

 Station might be overkill as a universal chat app alone.
-But if you’re looking for something more than just universal chat, try it out.
+But if you’re looking for something more than just universal chat, or if you want an alternative to Telegram’s desktop client, give Station a shot.

 6. All In One Messenger (Windows, Mac, Linux, ChromeOS)